 The arrangements were spectacular!
-Billy May and many great arrangers filled his unique library culled from the more than 50 albums Larry had recorded as a leader or as a co-leaader with his brother Les.
-For bass trombonists, it was a dream come true, and the written bass trombone solos picked up where the solo figures of Nelson Riddle left off.
-Very prominent, exposed, and often aggressive, the featured bass trombone was a clear signature of the band’s sound and a beautiful contrast to Larry’s alto.
+Billy Butterfield, Billy May and many great arrangers filled his unique library culled from the more than 50 albums Larry had recorded as a leader or as a co-leader with his brother, Les.
+For bass a trombonist, Larry’s band was a dream come true, and the written bass trombone solos picked up where the solo figures of Nelson Riddle left off.
+Very prominent, exposed, and often aggressive, the featured bass trombone soloist was a clear signature of the band’s sound and a beautiful contrast to Larry’s alto.

 Here’s to Larry, one of the greats!